 - Developing the content of the curriculum, a safeguarding element to the curriculum has been developed and runs through the wider curriculum areas.
 This is included as an integral part of our pupil's educational experience. - Maintaining a school ethos which promotes a positive, supportive, and secure environment, and which gives pupils a sense of them being valued.
 The school has a recognised set of Rights and Responsibilities which are promoted across the whole school.
-Alongside this are our school values which are based on 'British Values' The values are built into a twoyear cycle and are taught through assemblies, reward systems and discussion. - The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - The school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents. - The school has been awarded the 'All Together' Gold standard for its work with the Anti-Bullying Alliance in recognition for the importance we place in making the school a safe place to be. - Pupil and parent surveys are completed annually which include questions around feeling safe and pupils knowing who to go to for support. - The lunch time clubs include time for young people to be supported to discuss areas which may cause them concern such as social networking and its effect on emotional wellbeing. - The school has a dedicated teaching assistant who works on a one to one basis with individuals who may be more vulnerable to exploitation both online and in the community. - The school has Mental Health leaders and ambassadors who have Mental Health First Aid training to support pupils who may be vulnerable due to their needs. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), CAMHs and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment. - The staff member if not the designated safeguarding lead, a member of the senior leadership team will be informed immediately, and actions taken in accordance with the school peer on peer/ sexual violence and sexual harassment between children in school policy.
+Alongside this are our school values which are based on 'British Values' The values are built into a two-year cycle and are taught through assemblies, reward systems and discussion. - The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school.

+- The school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents. - The school has been awarded the 'All Together' Gold standard for its work with the Anti-Bullying Alliance in recognition for the importance we place in making the school a safe place to be. - Pupil and parent surveys are completed annually which include questions around feeling safe and pupils knowing who to go to for support. - The lunch time clubs include time for young people to be supported to discuss areas which may cause them concern such as social networking and its effect on emotional wellbeing. - The school has a dedicated teaching assistant who works on a one to one basis with individuals who may be more vulnerable to exploitation both online and in the community. - The school has Mental Health leaders and ambassadors who have Mental Health First Aid training to support pupils who may be vulnerable due to their needs. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), CAMHs and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported.
+We follow EHCplans, put in place risk assessment, plans for medical care, moving and handling and behaviour improvement.
+We also ensure specialist equipment is risk assessed, purchased and in place. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment. - The staff member if not the designated safeguarding lead, a member of the senior leadership team will be informed immediately, and actions taken in accordance with the school peer on peer/ sexual violence and sexual harassment between children in school policy.